 Step 3 - Submit Medical College Admissions Test (MCAT) scores

 All candidates must submit their most recent scores on the Medical College Admission Test (MCAT).
-Scores older than three years will not be considered.
+Scores from test dates prior to May 2015 will not be considered.
 These scores need to be reported and verified on your AACOMAS application.

 Applicants who wish to use coursework completed outside the United States must submit their transcripts for evaluation to one of the following services: